erenaykara/snippets/vim.md

 * D  stands for  d$  (delete to end of the line)
 * C  stands for  c$  (change to end of the line)
 * s  stands for  cl  (change one character)
+* xp - swaps letter - teh -> the
+* y$ - yanks to the end of the line
+* ye - yanks the whole word
+* das - delete a sentene
+* daw - delete a word